 There is no pre-defined minimum or maximum amount of funding per project; rather each application is evaluated on its own merits.
 Financing is provided in tranches, tied to fulfilment of milestones and deliverables.
 This is managed on a case-by-case basis, depending upon the nature of and the needs of each approved project, and is specified in an agreement between the AO and the applicant covering all aspects of the project including funding, responsibilities and outcomes.
 Successful applicants are expected to fully document actual expenditure throughout the lifetime of the project.
 As we only provide seed funding, a prerequisite for approval is formal confirmation of how the project will be funded after the SF phase of the project is concluded.

 Every approved project is closely monitored against agreed milestones and deliverables on an ongoing basis throughout the lifetime of the project, for which successful applicants must submit regular progress reports.

-The deadline for submission of pre-proposals is January 31, 2021.
+The deadline for each round of submission is either January 31 or July 31.